 Increasingly due to the scarcity of talent in the market, we see that candidates are involved in more than one process.
 The one with the best project, the best salary conditions, allied to speed, wins the candidate.

 For example, if we have a very lengthy recruitment process in our company, we will end up losing people.
 More and more, companies have to provide salary offers and extra benefits that motivate candidates to go there.
 A good marketing and communication strategy also works very well.
-If we look at the market, there are always two or three companies that candidates prefer.
+If we look at the property market, there are always two or three companies that candidates prefer.
 Not forgetting a very important part on the employer’s side: clear communication of the projects and knowing how to sell the differentiating points of the challenge in question.

 According to the 2021 Labor Market Guide, published by Hays, CONSTRUCTION AND REAL ESTATE are “one of the best performing sectors” during the pandemic.
 How do you foresee the year 2022 going?